Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 Platform dependency and switching risk

-This is where the trade-offs become material.
+This is where the trade-offs get real.

 | Risk factor | Stripe | PayPal | Paddle |